Congratulations 2026-2027 Board of Governors!

 SECTION 4:

-Article II, Section 3 of the MSC By-Laws governs termination and reinstatement of membership.
+MSC By-Laws govern termination and reinstatement of membership.

 SECTION 1:

-MSC is governed by a Board of Governors composed of the Executive Board (Elected Officers, Advisors and Parliamentarian) and appointed positions as stipulated in the By-Laws.
-The By-Laws specify the general responsibilities of each position:
+The MSC is governed by a Board of Governors composed of an Executive Board (Elected Officers, Advisors and Parliamentarian) and all appointed positions as stipulated in the MSC By-Laws.
+The MSC By-Laws shall specify the general responsibilities of each position:

 A. Elected Officers